TUnit17/Journal/Car-Journal.md

-## Seems like there are lots of STIs available in SoCal
+## [04-07-23] Seems like there are lots of STIs available in SoCal?
 1. should I travel?
 2. should I pay cash?
 3. can I negotiate?
 4. what is the total?
 5. should I try to get less than 40k?
+6. seems like cars are not selling

 ## Should I get a Model-Y?
 - It will be available in the future